angelcamposm/kustomize-iac-skeleton/README.md

 The `patches` directory holds any file that can add or override fields on resources.

-Any file created inside this directory, can be referenced using `patches` node.
+Any file created inside this directory, can be referenced using `patches` node in the Kustomization file.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1